cornelius-illi/typo3-upgradereport/README.md

 # TYPO3 Smooth Migration Extension

-This is a fork of the **[Smooth Migration Extension](https://github.com/nxpthx/typo3-upgradereport) that will support TYPO3 Version 6.0 and 6.1.
-Even for projects with newer TYPO3 Version a migration report is necesary or nice to have.
+This is a fork of the [Smooth Migration Extension](https://github.com/nxpthx/typo3-upgradereport) with support for TYPO3 versions 6.0 and 6.1.
+Even for projects with a newer TYPO3 Version a migration report is necessary or nice to have.

 ## Extension Usage